 - Download “BEAT” taxi app

-- Conquer long distances with KTEL buses
+- Conquer long distances with public transport and KTEL buses

 - Rent a moped rather than a car